Welschriesling (Austria Sweet)

 - Thin grape skins make Welschriesling highly susceptible to Botrytis cinerea, making it ideal for BA and TBA production in the warm, lake-moderated Seewinkel microclimate around Lake Neusiedl

-- Also prized for Sekt (Austrian sparkling wine) production, particularly in Weinviertel around Poysdorf, where its naturally high acidity provides excellent base wine structure
+- Also prized for Sekt (Austrian sparkling wine) production, particularly in the Weinviertel around Poysdorf, where its naturally high acidity provides excellent base wine structure

 Origins and History